-Free EE Music Archive.
-UU.
+Free Music Archive.
 The WFMU radio station manages the Free Music Archive.

 Music Vine.
 Music Vine collaborates with more than 160 independent musicians to produce more than 2500 tracks that you can segment by style, mood, energy, voice and length.
 They also curate collections on particular subjects of filmmaking and video production.

-You can filter them by environment, subject, genre and environment.
-In addition, Music Vine dedicates a section of its website to its artists, allowing people to follow them and explore their music.
-On Soundstripe, you can also create an account, follow artists, playlists, like songs, and create your own playlists.
+Soundstripe.
+On Soundstripe, you can create an account, follow artists, playlists, like songs and create your own playlists.
 If you need sound effects for your video, Soundstripe offers 29 categories of sound effects, ranging from construction to science fiction.

 Pond5.
 Pond5 offers one of the world's largest royalty-free music libraries.
 With more than 500,000 tracks in 36 different genres, ranging from Hawaiian to action, you can create music tracks for almost any video project.

 Bensound.
-With more than 120 original tracks for movies, 26% videos, commercial projects and video games, CCMixter can help you create a truly creative video soundtrack.
-With more than 300 tracks from the acoustic, folk, cinematographic, corporate, pop, electronic, urban, groove, jazz, rock, world and more genres, Bensound offers many musical options for the soundtrack of your video.
+With more than 120 original tracks for movies, videos, commercial projects and video games, CCMixter can help you create a truly creative video soundtrack.
+With more than 300 tracks from the acoustic, folk, cinematographic, corporate, pop, electronic, urban, groove, jazz, rock and world genres Bensound offers many musical options for the soundtrack of your video.

 This site is different from all the others here because the tracks come with a Creative Commons Zero (CC0) license.
-In case you're not familiar with Creative Commons licenses, the CC0 license allows you to use any work for free, personal or commercial, edit it as you see fit and without attribution.
+In case you're not familiar with Creative Commons licenses, the CC0 license allows you to use any work for free - personal or commercial - edit it as you see fit and without attribution.